Humans are fallible and can only in perpetuity have tentative knowledge of the ever-changing universe and never have absolute knowledge

 —the ontology of becoming—is based on a subjective functioning of Einstein's Relativity by Whitehead and other philosophers to metaphysically clarify bio-feedback and a reductionist view of consciousness’ endless successive states in a deterministic universe.
 This is why we must always have this Socratic firewall: these 40 or 60 years later, science is challenging whether the world is indeed deterministic.
 Many facts are being discovered at the quantum stage which support an indeterminate version of life whether it is the multiverse, parallel universes or just plain wave-interference of dark matter in our “Particle Prejudiced Universe.”
 We are biased toward matter-perception over wave-interpretations by our exceptionally long/difficult evolution and somewhat limited perceptual range

 Neo-Darwinism vis-a-vis Dawkins, Diamond, Dennett and other current thinkers, is an important link with contemporary evolution, quantum theory and cosmology.
 The exercise of resisting “toxic” patterns of thinking while allowing childlike curiosity and being immersed fully in one’s own subjectivity is a misty ideal from the Continent (i.e., Continental Philosophy), fortified in America from the 19th Century pragmatists, Dewey, Peirce and James.
-In Europe it becomes an intellectual opaque model from Structuralism to Hermeneutics, first related to us by the transindental idealist, (and always on time), German philosopher Emmanuel Kant, ("From such crooked wood as that which man is made of, nothing straight can be fashioned"), who first introduced the Phenomenal World for those driven crazy by Hume and Descartes’ (Empiricist’s and Rationalist’s), counterfeit divide, which produced some good—but especially much bad—philosophy.
-Schopenhauer and Nietzsche added the murky will to power and individual nihilism to give it the spark of heady anti-democratic revolutionary magnitude which Kant hadn’t seen coming.
+In Europe it then becomes an intellectual opaque model from Structuralism to Hermeneutics, first related to us by the transcendental-idealist, (and always on time), German philosopher Emmanuel Kant, ("From such crooked wood as that which man is made of, nothing straight can be fashioned"), who first introduced the Phenomenal World for those driven crazy by Hume's and Descartes's (Empiricist’s and Rationalist’s), counterfeit divide, which produced some good—but particularly much bad

 But why a phony divide you ask of my dreadful cynical description of modern philosophy?
 Surely the split was real and to be feared?
 But alas, it was only real on the one side to supernaturalists like Whitehead and Bergson, Platonists like Hegel and Husserl, Existentialists like Sartre and Kierkegaard, structuralists like Foucault and Derrida or critics of agnostics like Voegelin and Jonas.
 It produced even in its atheistic British manifestation on the other side, i.e., Empiricism, Positivism and Analysism formed from such thinkers as Russell, Einstein, Carnap, Wittgenstein and others who would create, and with appalling certitude, much bad philosophy.